 WATCHING cat videos CALMS PEOPLE

-Viewing cute images promotes Careful Behavior and Narrows Attentional Focus
+Viewing cute images promotes careful behavior and focuses attention.

 PERSONALIZED IMAGES = POWER